Search for celebrities on Ancestry.com!Chester H. Brandon

 Margarett Nygaard Collins died on November 15 of complications from multiple myeloma.
 She was 74.

 Born in St. Paul, Minnesota, she received her bachelor's degree from Syracuse University, where she met and fell in love with her economics teacher, James E. Collins.
-The couple married in California in 1948, and raised their family in Palo Alto and Menlo Park.
+The couple marriage in California in 1948, and raised their family in Palo Alto and Menlo Park.

 Mrs. Collins was manager of technical publications at Lockheed's Palo Alto Research Center until 1996, when she retired after 38 years with the center.